pomerium/pomerium/docs/docs/k8s/ingress.md

 ## HTTPS endpoints

-The `Ingress` spec assumes that all communications to the service is sent in plaintext.
+The `Ingress` spec assumes that all communications to the upstream service is sent in plaintext.
 For more information, see the [TLS](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) section of the Ingress API documentation.
 Pomerium supports HTTPS communication with upstream endpoints, including mTLS.

 Annotate your `Ingress` with